-Allows you to compost small volumes of vegetation, cardboard and food waste to spread to land to add nutrients or improve the structure.
+The T23 exemption allows you to compost small volumes of vegetation, cardboard and food waste to spread on soil to add nutrients or improve the structure.

 You can also treat the waste, before you compost it, by chipping or similar activities.

 Types of activity you can carry out

 - a school composting kitchen and garden waste in its grounds

 - an allotment association composting their old plants and trimmings

 - a community composting group bringing locally produced vegetable peelings and garden waste to a central point for composting before it is used back in local gardens